Gules, a cross Argent.

 Author: Rowling, Joanne.

-Port and windows, Watercolor, Alphonse X of Castile, Pointed and rounded, Armed, Azure, Bibliography, House of Savoy, Castile and Leon, Castle, Crown, Open royal crown, Crowned, Cross, Quarterly, Outlined in sable, In black and white, Fabric, Coat of arms, Schema, Fess, Personal, Gules, Illuminated, Interpreted, Langued, English language, Lion, Lineage, Masoned, Semi-circular, Or, Pale, Canting, Argent, Without divisions, Civic, Purpure, Rampant, Kingdom of Castile and Leon, Sable, Saboya, Ducado de, Century XIX, Century XVI, Century XX, Plain tincture and One.
+Port and windows, Watercolor, Point upwards, Armed, Azure, Bibliography, House of Savoy, Castile and Leon, Castle, Crown, Open royal crown, Crowned, Cross, Quarterly, Four, In fess, Coat of arms, Sword, Schema, Fess, Gules, Illuminated, Interpreted, Langued, Lion, Masoned, Semi-circular, Or, Pale, Canting, Argent, Without divisions, Civic, Purpure, Rampant, Kingdom of Aragon, Kingdom of Castile and Leon, Sable, Saboya, Ducado de, Century XIII, Century XIV, Century XVI, Century XX, Plain tincture and One.

 Dr. Antonio Salmerón y Cabañas,